knope-dev/knope/.changeset/cargotoml_files_must_now_have_a_packagename_property.md

 default: major
 ---

-# Cargo.toml files must now have a `package.name` property
+# `Cargo.toml` files must now have a `package.name` property

 This was already required by Cargo, but wasn't enforced by Knope until now.
-Previously, a Cargo.toml file like
+Before, a `Cargo.toml` file like

 ```toml
 [package]